EdgeCaseLabs/gop-data-center/README.md

 ## License

 This script is for authorized use only.
-Ensure you have permission to access the GOP Data Center.
+Ensure you have permission to access the GOP Data Center and follow the terms of usage.